The superpowers of introverts

 Talk about your superpowers

-And if you have extra time, educate the extravert about us.
+If you have extra time, educate the extrovert about us.
 Being an introvert does not mean we are anti-social, it means we’re pro-solitude.

 Seek support and collaboration

 As an introvert you might think you’re alone finding your battle, but the opposite is true.
-People (introverts and extraverts) like to help each other out, so don’t be afraid to ask.
+People (introverts and extroverts) like to help each other out, so don’t be afraid to ask.
 Reaching out for assistance can lead to invaluable growth opportunities.
 Whether it’s seeking feedback on projects or proposing collaboration, sharing your challenges and ideas nurtures innovation and creative processes.
-Remember, it’s okay to ask others for support—it’s a testament to your strength, not a sign of weakness.
+Reaching out doesn’t make you weak.
+It means you’re invested.
+Thoughtful.
+Human.

 Sophie Carefull